Andrey Skoromnyy: Biography

 Andrey Skoromnyy completed autumn contest participating in all-Russian tournament, where he won his category of "juniors over 75 kg" as well as the absolute standings, and became the champion of Russia.
 Unfortunately, he couldn't compete in the World Championship.
 A simple cold led to a complicated ear disease.
 Therefore, 17 days before the announced date Andrey was taken to hospital and was forced to stop precompetitive preparation.

 Having missed the spring competitive season, in October 2011 at the Open Championship and Cup of Moscow, after leaving the junior division Andrey Skoromnyy got first place in the category for "men up to 100 kg".
 In absolute standings he was second after a heavy-weight champion Vitaliy Fateev, having beaten the winners of other weight categories: Sergey Doronichev (up to 85 kg), Pavel Ivanov (up to 90 kg), and Pavel Goncharov (up to 80 kg).

-He graduated from Moscow State Automobile and Road University, Faculty of Road Transport.
+He graduated from Moscow Automobile and Road Construction State Technical University, Faculty of Road Transport.
 While studying at the university, he worked as a personal trainer in the fitness centre.

 On his trainings Andrey Skoromnyy follows his intuition.
 And in the off-season and before contests he does high-volume workouts, he works with each muscle group once every 7 days.
 He usually trains either three days on/one day off or two days on/one day off.
 He doesn't train the abdominal and calf muscles in the off-season.
 He does a 20-minute cardiovascular exercise after strength training.
 While "cutting" he is on the carbohydrate-free diet and compensates the lack of calories with plenty of protein.
 Andrey trains in Lyubertsy.

 In the beginning of a pretty successful competitive career Andrey trained individually.
 But later he confessed that due to a lack of knowledge of competitive training and he asked for help from Aleksey V. Kireev ("Dr. Luber").
 The first results of their fruitful cooperation became the nearest achievements of 2010 autumn season.

 Personal life

 Wife Arina Skoromnaya (date of birth 27 March 1988).
-Arina and Adrey have daughter (born 12 April 2014).
+Arina and Andrey have daughter (born 12 April 2014).